Übersetzung durch Neil Mussett

 Register cases and proceedings under company law

-The following shall remain reserved to the judge in commercial, cooperative and partnership register cases, as well as in proceedings under company law in accordance with Book 5 of the Act on the Procedure in Family Matters and in Matters of Non-contentious Jurisdiction
+The following remain reserved to the judge in cases concerned with the commercial register, as well as in proceedings under company law in accordance with Book 5 of the Act on the Procedure in Family Matters and in Matters of Non-contentious Jurisdiction,

 1. with public limited companies, partnerships limited by shares, limited liability companies and mutual insurance associations, the following orders at the court of the seat of business and, if it is a company headquartered abroad, at the court of the branch office: